Jared284/security-portfolio/labs/03-cloud-security-monitoring/03-log-sources-and-ingestion/README.md

 1. the EC2 instance generates SSH authentication events in `/var/log/auth.log`
 2. the CloudWatch Agent reads the log file
-3. the agent forwards matching log data into CloudWatch Logs
+3. the agent forwards the log data into CloudWatch Logs
-4. the logs become available for centralized monitoring and later detection engineering
+4. the logs become available for centralized monitoring and detection engineering

 ### CloudTrail-Side Ingestion Path